Yvand/hugo-AzureCP/content/en/docs/usage/register-application/index.md

 1. Click on "Register"
 1. Click on "API permissions"
     * Remove the default permission.
     * Add a permission > Select "Microsoft Graph" > "Application permissions".
-Select `Group.Read.All` and `User.Read.All`.
+Select `GroupMember.Read.All` and `User.Read.All`.
     * Click on "Grant admin consent for TenantName" > Yes
 1. Click on "Certificates & secrets": AzureCP supports both a certificate and a secret, choose either option depending on your needs.

 ### Create the app registration using m365 cli

 [M365 cli](https://pnp.github.io/cli-microsoft365/) is very simple: It takes only 1 command to create the application, create a secret and set the permissions.
-However, with the current version (v3.10.0 at the time of this writing), the admin consent needs to be granted manually.
+However, with the current version (v5.1.0 at the time of this writing), the admin consent needs to be granted manually.

 1. Create the application:

     ```bash
     m365 login
     # m365 aad app add will return all the information that AzureCP needs to connect.
-    m365 aad app add --name "AzureCP" --withSecret --apisApplication 'https://graph.microsoft.com/Group.Read.All,https://graph.microsoft.com/User.Read.All'
+    m365 aad app add --name "AzureCP" --withSecret --apisApplication 'https://graph.microsoft.com/User.Read.All,https://graph.microsoft.com/GroupMember.Read.All'
     ```

 1. Grant the admin consent to the app registration through the admin portal (see the steps in the creation through the Azure portal above)